10 Beaches Near Norwich For a Day Out

 Horsey Beach offers a secluded haven where nature reigns supreme just a short drive from Norwich.
 With its untouched stretch of sandy shoreline and vast sand dunes, Horsey Beach showcases the unspoiled beauty of East Anglia and serves as a sanctuary for a diverse array of wildlife throughout the year.

 One of Horsey’s primary attractions is its thriving seal population.
-While seals can be spotted at various times of the year, the best time to witness their captivating presence is between November and January, when they gather ashore to give birth.
-During this time, parts of the beach are closed to visitors to protect the seals.
+While seals can be spotted at various times of the year, the best time to see them is between November and January, when they gather ashore to give birth.
+During this time, parts of the beach are closed to visitors to protect the seals (you have to stay on the dunes).

 While dogs are technically allowed on the beach, it is best to avoid bringing them, especially during the winter months, to prevent disturbing the seals.
 If you do decide to bring your four-legged friend, it is essential to keep them on a short lead to ensure the safety of all.

-As Horsey Beach lacks amenities, it is recommended to bring your own picnic supplies to enjoy a delightful seaside feast.
-Alternatively, you can find Poppylands Tea Room and Restaurant conveniently located nearby on the main road, providing a delightful dining option.
+As Horsey Beach lacks amenities, you should bring your own picnic supplies.
+Alternatively, you can find Poppylands Tea Room and Restaurant conveniently located nearby on the main road.

 Please note that the road leading to the pay and display car park may be a bit bumpy, but rest assured, the parking machine accepts credit cards for your convenience.
 It is important to plan your visit accordingly, as the parking gates lock at 20:00.